anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - two methods setVisibleGameObjects() and setNotVisibleGameObjects() made to replace repetitive blocks of code for setting visibility of game objects.

-    - method setPhysicsToBall() was refactored.
-According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish without scrolling.
-Therefore helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision() were used to make the method setPhysicsToBall() more maintainable and easy to read.
+    - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish without scrolling.
+This was not the case for methods setPhysicsToBall(), saveGame(), loadGame() and onUpdate().
+    - Therefore they were refactored, and have helper methods introduced to make the methods more modular and easier to understand.
+      - method setPhysicsToBall() has helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision().
+They are used to make the method setPhysicsToBall() more maintainable and easy to read.
 Each helper method is responsible for a specific aspect of the ball's behavior.

-    - method saveGame() was refactored for the same reason as setPhysicsToBall().
-Helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream() were created to make method saveGame() more modular and easier to understand.
+      - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
+      - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
+      - method onUpdate() has helper methods handleBlockHit() and handleBlockType().

 - Block Class
   - After doubling the speed of the ball, checkHitToBlock() was changed to increase accuracy of ball-block collisions.
-    The old checkHitToBlock() method is checking for exact positions of the ball relative to the block, and it was not robust enough to handle higher speeds.
+    The old checkHitToBlock() method checked for exact positions of the ball relative to the block, and the ball sometimes moved behind the blocks.
+It was not robust enough to handle higher speeds.
 The new altered version of the method allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.

+- LoadSave Class
+  - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish, without scrolling.
+The read() method is too big to fit in a screen, therefore helper methods loadGameStats(), loadGameObjs() and loadGameFlags() were introduced to make the loading process more modular and understandable.

 Unexpected Problems:
 1. java.lang.UnsupportedOperationException - happened after level 1, the blocks keep forming,
    in an endless loop, does not configure the next level.
    - How the problem was solved:
-     Line 82 - 84 in the stop() function of the Game Engine class previously used .stop() to terminate the threads.
+     In the stop() function of the Game Engine class previously used .stop() to terminate the threads.
      This method is deprecated in Java as it may leave the application in an inconsistent state.
      I used .interrupt() to make the respective threads' (updateThread, timeThread and PhysicsThread) run() functions to throw an Interrupted Exception, and then returning from the functions to exit them.

 2. When saving the game using (S), there was a FileNotFound Exception.
-This was due to the filepath storing in the file path "D:/..." but not all laptops own a D drive.
+This was due to the filepath storing in the file path "D:/..." but not all devices own a D drive.
    - How the problem was solved:
      In the main() function in the class Main, right before the start() function is called, I call a function named setSavePaths().
 It checks if the device has a D drive and alters the variables savePath and savePathDir accordingly.